|

 their children, children worthy of the name will pour out obedience again to

+their parents.
 (4) When your children are grown up, put them to some

-lawful vocation , wherein they may serve their generation.
+lawful vocation, wherein they may serve their generation.
 It is

 good to consult the natural genius and inclination of a child, for forced